evansd/postgres-up/README.md

 postgres-up
 ===========

-Makes developing with PostgreSQL as convenient as developing with Sqlite
+Make developing with PostgreSQL as convenient as developing with Sqlite.

 **postgres-up** creates and runs self-contained PostgreSQL instances.
 All the database state (including the connection socket) lives in a single